|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-While beef is restricted or prohibited in most of India due to the respect of the cow in Hinduism, it is unrestricted in a handful of states in northeastern India, such as in Bihar and West Bengal.
-The meat from water buffalo is not usually restricted.
-In regions with a Muslim majority, more beef and buffalo are consumed.
+Bihari kabab is a popular street food in Kolkata, India.
+While beef is restricted in most of India due to the significance of cows in Hinduism, it is unrestricted in a handful of states in northeastern India, such as in Bihar and West Bengal.

-You will need skewers and a grill.
 If you are using wooden skewers, you may want to soak them in water beforehand so they withstand the heat of the cooking flame.
-This dish is also great to serve as a tasty appetizer.
+This dish is great to serve as a tasty appetizer or as a meal with fresh hot naan (tandoor-cooked Indian flatbread).

 - 2 large onions (sliced)